pytorch/rl/docs/source/reference/data.rst

 | :class:`LazyMemmapStorage`    | 3.44x     |
 +-------------------------------+-----------+

-Sotring trajectories
+Storing trajectories
 ~~~~~~~~~~~~~~~~~~~~

-It is not too difficult to store trajecotries in the replay buffer.
+It is not too difficult to store trajectories in the replay buffer.
 One element to pay attention to is that the size of the replay buffer is always
 the size of the leading dimension of the storage: in other words, creating a
 replay buffer with a storage of size 1M when storing multidimensional data